kartikm76/middleoffice-ibor/README.md

 ---

 ## Next steps to integrate with AI
-You already have vector-ready tables and a Spring Boot server capable of hybrid answers.
-To complete AI integration:
+Here’s how I’m wiring AI into this stack:

 1) Configure models and keys
-- Set environment variables for ibor-server:
+- Export OPENAI_API_KEY in the environment for ibor-server.
-  - OPENAI_API_KEY, and optionally model names (chat/embeddings)
+- Optionally set chat and embedding model names in config if I want to override defaults.

 2) Ingest knowledge into RAG
-- Use ibor-server endpoints (see ibor-server/README.md) to:
-  - POST /api/notes/ingest → embeds and stores into rag_documents + rag_chunks
+- Use POST /api/notes/ingest to embed and persist notes into rag_documents + rag_chunks.
-  - POST /api/rag/search → vector search (similarity)
+- Sanity‑check retrieval with POST /api/rag/search (vector similarity).

 3) Expose structured tools to the LLM
-- StructuredService endpoints already query SQL facts (positions, prices, cash)
+- Surface StructuredService methods (positions, prices, cash) as LangChain4j tools.
-- Ensure these are registered as tools for the assistant (LangChain4j)
+- Keep tool outputs row‑shaped (lists of maps) so the assistant stays deterministic.

-4) Enable hybrid Q&A
+4) Turn on hybrid Q&A
-- Use /api/rag/hybrid to compose: structured SQL output + top-K RAG chunks → assistant
+- Call /api/rag/hybrid so SQL facts + top‑K RAG chunks are composed into one answer.
-- Adjust the system prompt to enforce: “numbers come from SQL; text context from RAG”
+- System prompt states explicitly: numbers come from SQL; narrative/context comes from RAG

 5) Hardening and quality
-- Add guardrails (schema-constrained tool I/O, row-shape contracts)
+- Add guardrails on tool inputs/outputs (schemas, ranges) and cache when helpful.
-- Add caching of embeddings/search if needed
-- Tune pgvector index (lists, probes) for your data size
+- Tune pgvector index params (lists/probes) to match corpus size.

 6) Observability
 - Log traces per request (SQL + vector search + LLM call)